PexArt-web/PX-Luxury/README.md

 - *Payment Integration*: Paystack
 - *Email Integration*: SendGrid for sending transactional emails

+# E-commerce Project

+This repository contains the frontend code for an e-commerce project.
+Currently, the Gmail or email sending system integration is not implemented.
+However, I plan to enhance this project significantly in the future using frameworks like React or other technologies.

+## Future Plans

+- *Framework Upgrade:* I intend to rebuild this project using modern frameworks such as React to improve scalability, performance, and maintainability.

+- *Email Integration:* Implementing a robust email sending system will be a priority in future updates to enhance communication functionalities.
+- And any other functionality in future

 ## Getting Started

 To get a local copy up and running, follow these simple steps: